attaryz/pkg-version/README.md

 - **Exclude Folder**: Exclude a folder from dependency scanning
 - **Exclude Custom Pattern**: Exclude specific files or nested directories using glob patterns
 - **Manage Exclusions**: View and remove folder exclusions

-### Excluding Folders and Files

-To exclude folders from scanning (useful for large monorepos or test directories):

-1. Right-click on a folder in the Explorer view
-2. Select "Exclude Folder from Package Checks"
-3. The folder will be excluded from future scans

-To exclude specific files or deeper nested directories:
-1. Open the Package Dependencies view
-2. Click on the "Exclude Custom Pattern" button in the view header
-3. Enter a glob pattern (e.g., **/specific/path/** or **/*.specific.json)
-4. The pattern will be added to the exclusion list

-To manage exclusions:
-1. Open the Command Palette
-2. Search for "Package Version: Manage Exclusions"
-3. Select the exclusions you want to remove

 ## Extension Settings